mateuskienzle/oop-python/README.md

-# Basic aplication in Python with OOP💻
+# Basic application in Python with OOP💻

 It's a project that i did using OOP in Python.